-Published by: GAG Gamer (March 2026) | Platform: Roblox | Game: Grow a Garden
+Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

-Quick Answer: The fastest way to farm battle pass XP in Grow a Garden is to complete all 6 daily Season Pass quests (up to 1,500 XP per day) and harvest fast-growing crops like Blueberries or Tomatoes with 5 mutations stacked.
-Always manually claim quest XP from the Quests tab — it does not apply automatically.
+| The fastest & best way to farm battle pass XP in Grow a Garden is to complete all 6 daily Season Pass quests every 24 hours (250 XP each, 1,500 XP total) and harvest fast-growing crops like Blueberries or Tomatoes with 5 mutations stacked.
+Always claim quest XP manually from the Quests tab — it does not apply automatically.
+Using AoE mutation pets such as Kappa or Griffin alongside a Honey Sprinkler passively stacks mutations across your entire plot, multiplying each harvest’s XP value by up to 32 times. |

 Most players who fall behind on the Season Pass do not have a strategy problem.
 They have a mechanics problem.
 They complete quests without claiming XP, plant slow-growing crops that give almost no harvest XP, or simply do not know about the mutation formula that can multiply each harvest’s value by 32 times.